 It seems to me this is another example of code where we need to be much pickier with the input.
 A safe solution would be to require some sort of connectivity/topology when doing PDC-sensitive ops, and then always check both the reference and data to ensure they have similar periodicity - and fail if not.

-#8 Updated by David van der Spoel 5 days ago
+#8 Updated by David van der Spoel over 2 years ago

 We could write a "check_for_inconsistent_shifts" function, in fact the code is there, use that in grompp to check input structures.

 However to fix this properly we would need a flag "periodic_molecule" per molecule(type), not just system wide at the mdp level.